Quasi-isometric embedding from the generalised Thompson's group $T_n$ to $T$: Acknowledgments

 \section{Acknowledgments}

-First, I would like to acknowledge with deep gratitude Professor Sadayoshi Kojima without whom this work would not be possible.
+First, I owe a great debt of gratitude to Professor Sadayoshi Kojima without whom this work would not be possible.
 I am also very thankful for Dr Collin Bleak, for carefully reviewing my paper and for precious comments and suggestions.
 Finally, I would like to thank my supervisor Professor Sakasai for the helpful comments and conversations.